Codecademy/docs/content/html/concepts/tags/terms/font/font.md

 ---
 Title: '<font>'
-Description: 'Used to be used to set the font of text.
+Description: 'Used to be used to set the font characteristics of a text.
 This is now deprecated.'
 Subjects:
   - 'Web Development'
   - 'Web Design'